 Students are required to achieve and maintain "good" academic standing as they progress toward completion of their degree or certificate programs.
+Students are evaluated for academic standing following each 15-week academic period.
 Students who are not in good academic standing will be placed on academic probation, and may eventually be academically disqualified from the university, under the standards described below.